arm-university/RPi-Pico-projects-for-schools/Markdown.md

 Let's talk through the code.

-- A start time is used for timeouts (for the requests—we assume the transfer may run over this).
+- A start time is used for timeouts (for the requestsï¿½we assume the transfer may run over this).
 - A client socket is created and verified.
 - The request itself is checked; this provides a lot of useful information, although we just want to check if the/data url is being requested so we don't worry about anything else.
 - The correct HTTP header, code 200, is sent.
 - At this point, if the data is small, we could just send it all.
 However, the file size will quickly exceed the memory of the Pico so we read, and send, a single line at a time, followed by a **client_stop** to clear the request.
 This can take some time, so we have included a (commented out) debug line to tell us what line of data is being sent.
 - Any requests other than/data get a 501 not implemented error.

-You can now create a notebook in Jupyter on your computer (as long as it is on the same WiFi network as your Pico) and load in the CSV file using **data= pd.read_csv("<http://192.168.1.157/data.csv>") #Get the live data**—where the IP address shown is that of your Pico, of course.
+You can now create a notebook in Jupyter on your computer (as long as it is on the same WiFi network as your Pico) and load in the CSV file using **data= pd.read_csv("<http://192.168.1.157/data.csv>") #Get the live data**ï¿½where the IP address shown is that of your Pico, of course.

 ### 5

 Identifying the flushes in Jupyter Notebook is relatively simple, although you may need to use a bit of trial and error.
 We used three libraries: pandas and matplotlib, as we've used before, and NumPy (imported as **np**).
-NumPy is a package for scientific computing, it provides many routines for all sorts of scientific mathematics—we will use it for some list DataFrame modification.
+NumPy is a package for scientific computing, it provides many routines for all sorts of scientific mathematicsï¿½we will use it for some list DataFrame modification.
 It may also be worth saving a "good" set of data (or using ours) for testing purposes to save pulling data from the Pico all of the time.

 ![053_01](/images/053_01.png)

 If you plot any of the X, Y, or Z fields, or all of the data, you will hopefully see some patterns.
 All of ours showed a significant jump of approximately 300 timepoints around when the flush was made.
-There are some anomalies, which is only to be expected with real sensors—we had a jump at around about the 950 timepoint which could have been anything from a door shutting to a pipe vibrating.
+There are some anomalies, which is only to be expected with real sensorsï¿½we had a jump at around about the 950 timepoint which could have been anything from a door shutting to a pipe vibrating.
 What we need to do is extract the "flush" data as a "detection" and ignore the rest.
 This is a common practice, as many signals suffer from noise, whether it's a mobile-phone tower interfering with satellite signals, or in this case everyday movements of the air/passing traffic, etc., interfering with our accelerometer readings.

 To do this we can add an "Average" series to the data set, which works out a mean of the X, Y, and Z numeric columns.
 Plotting this shows a slightly more usable plot.
 We can then use NumPy to add a Boolean flag, **AboveThreshold**, which will put a 1 for whenever we **think** an acceleration (or vibration) is from a flush due to its severity and a 0 when it is not.
 By looking at our plots, we chose 0.005 as the threshold.
 The code looks like this: **data['AboveThreshold'] = np.where(data['Average'] > THRESHOLD,1,0)**